 DeBuys’s shorter work has appeared in Orion, The New York Times Book Review, Doubletake, Story, Northern Lights, High Country News, Rangelands, and other periodicals and anthologies.

 A Murat Eyuboglu film, THE COLORADO, represents deBuys’s first foray into cinema.
 The film was inspired by deBuys’s 1999 book Salt Dreams, and deBuys is credited as co-screen writer (with Eyuboglu) and lyricist.
-Rich in original music, The Colorado (www.projectcolorado.com) has been performed live at the New York Metropolitan Museum of Art and at Stanford University, with an additional live presentation set for March 14, 2018 at the Kennedy Center for the Performing Arts in Washington DC.
-The Colorado has been regularly shown at film festivals around the country and (soon) as far afield as Frankfurt, Germany.
+Rich in original music, The Colorado (www.projectcolorado.com) has been performed live at the New York Metropolitan Museum of Art and at Stanford University and at the Kennedy Center for the Performing Arts in Washington DC.
+The Colorado has been regularly shown at film festivals around the country and as far afield as Frankfurt, Germany.

 DeBuys has long been active in environmental affairs.
 From 1982 to 1986 he directed the North Carolina Chapter of the Nature Conservancy and from the late 1980s through the 1990s he represented The Conservation Fund in the Southwest.
 His efforts have led to the permanent protection of over 150,000 acres of wild lands in North Carolina and the Southwest.